RIGHT TO REPAIR ACT (Senate Bill 800)

 Following Aas v.
 Superior Court decision by the California Supreme Court, the Legislature enacted Senate Bill 800 to counteract the court's ruling that associations could not sue for construction defects that had not yet caused damage.

-Following are the statutes that make up the Right to Repair Act:
+Following are the statutes regarding the Right to Repair:

 (b) “Designed moisture barrier” means an installed moisture barrier specified in the plans and specifications, contract documents, or manufacturer’s recommendations.